 Income with Service and Non-Service Components

 The final example in the guidance involves a construction business that designs, constructs, and repairs decks.
 With respect to deck construction and repair, the corporation bills separately for materials and labour.
 In computing the service and non-service income for this example, the CRA opined that the income attributable to materials is non-service income and income attributable to labour is considered service income.
-I found this outcome surprising as I expected that 100% of the desk construction income to be non-service income since it is contingent upon the creation of a physical deliverable.
-But in most cases this should not be a problem unless materials were to make up 10% or less of the total income.
+Therefore, the excluded share exception can be met if the bill for the materials is greater than 10% of the total bill.